top of page

 Deserted road

-Placement agents, or third-party marketers, provide a service to managers that can range in price and delivery.
-It is essential to take note of many factors before you consider hiring:
+Placement agents, or third-party marketers, provide a range of services to managers that vary in both price and delivery.
+It's essential to consider several factors before deciding to hire:

 • How will they tell your story?
 Do they have a good understanding of your product?
 Ask to hear the pitch of your firm.